 - I like keeping my Derwent Academy Twin-Tip Markers in a plastic zipper pouch.
 These markers I used are dual sided, one side is brush tip, and one hard tip.
 (I find them perfect for journaling)

 - Recycle small containers for water, and dispensing / using acrylic paints.
-Or grab a paint palette by shopping Derwent Academy Paint Accessories.
+Or grab a paint palette.

 - Keep brushes in a jar, or create wrap storage for your brushes.

 - Have old magazines, stickers, and colored papers for collage or layering + a glue stick, and washi tapes.
 Use a stationary box to house them.

 - Allow your self to experiment, and get messy.